HERuppel/HERuppel/README.md

 ### Hey, I'm Renato!

-I'm a student of Computer Engeneering in the State University of Ponta Grossa and a Fullstack Developer.
-My focus is currently on Mobile Development and general Front-end and Back-end applications.
+I'm a Computer Engeneer by the State University of Ponta Grossa and a Fullstack Developer.
+My focus is currently on Mobile Development and general Front-end and Back-end applications, using Typescript and Golang.

- ### **Experience**

-- Former Developer/Collaborator/President at the deceased Junior Computer Engineering Company at my University.

-- I carried out a one year scientific research in the line of Development and Evaluation of electronic systems for the control of smart spaces, with a PIBIC/CNPQ research grant between september 2020 and september 2021.

-- Ten months internship in Web Development with React/NodeJS/AWS at [Medcloud](https://medcloud.link).

-- Junior FullStack Developer with TypeScript/React/NodeJS/AWS at [Medcloud](https://medcloud.link).

 ## **Languages & Frameworks**